mity/acutest/README.md

    selected.

-By adopting an appropriate test naming strategy, this allows user to run (or to skip if `--skip` is used) whole group of related tests with a single command line argument.
+By adopting an appropriate test naming strategy, this allows user to run (or to skip if `--skip` is used) easily whole family of related tests with a single command line argument.

 For example consider test suite `test_example` which implements tests `foo-1`, `foo-2`, `foomatic`, `bar-1` and `bar-10`: